Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Introduction

 \section{Introduction}

 The handling of conflicting information is a substantial problem in symbolic approaches to Artificial Intelligence.
-For instance, different expert opinions could (partially) contradict each other, or data gathered from sensors could be noisy or otherwise distorted.
-The field of \textit{inconsistency measurement} \citep{Grant:2018,thimm2019b} provides an analytical perspective on this matter by facilitating the quantitative assessment of the severity of inconsistency in formal knowledge representation formalisms.
+For instance, different expert opinions could (partially) contradict each other, rule mining algorithms could yield conflicting rules, or data gathered from sensors could be noisy or otherwise distorted.
+Thus, inconsistencies can occur in virtually any area of application, and require to be detected and handled.
+The field of \textit{inconsistency measurement} \cite{Grant:2018,thimm2019b} provides an analytical perspective on this matter by facilitating the quantitative assessment of the severity of inconsistency in formal knowledge representation formalisms.
 Representing the degree of inconsistency as a numerical value may assist automatic reasoning mechanisms on the one hand, and human modellers who aim to identify and compare multiple alternative formalizations on the other hand.
-Inconsistency measures have been used to estimate reliability of agents in multi-agent systems \citep{Cholvy:2017}, to analyze inconsistencies in news reports \citep{Hunter:2006d}, to support collaborative software requirements specifications \citep{Martinez:2004a}, to allow for inconsistency-tolerant reasoning in probabilistic logic \citep{Potyka:2017}, to handle inconsistencies in business processes \citep{Corea:2021,Corea:2022}, and to monitor and maintain quality in database settings \citep{Decker:2017,Bertossi:2018}.
-For a general overview of the subject, see the seminal work by Grant (\citeyear{Grant:1978}) and the edited collection by Grant and Martinez (\citeyear{Grant:2018}).
+Moreover, such an analysis can be used to identify conflicts, and consequently also help to restore consistency to an inconsistent knowledge base.
+Inconsistency measures have been used to estimate reliability of agents in multi-agent systems \cite{Cholvy:2017}, to analyze inconsistencies in news reports \cite{Hunter:2006d}, to support collaborative software requirements specifications \cite{Martinez:2004a}, to allow for inconsistency-tolerant reasoning in probabilistic logic \cite{Potyka:2017}, to handle inconsistencies in business processes \cite{Corea:2021,Corea:2022}, and to monitor and maintain quality in database settings \cite{Decker:2017,Bertossi:2018}.
+For a general overview of the subject, see the seminal work by Grant \citeyear{Grant:1978} and the edited collection by Grant \& Martinez \citeyear{Grant:2018}.